Lofty Holloway

-George 'Lofty' Holloway is a fictional character from the BBC soap opera EastEnders, played by Tom Watt.
+Lofty Holloway is a fictional character from the BBC soap opera EastEnders, played by Tom Watt.
 Lofty is one of the serial's original characters, making his first appearance in the third episode, which was first broadcast on 26 February 1985.
 Lofty is generally depicted as a meek, luckless, hapless victim.
 A long-running storyline concerns his relationship with the character Michelle Fowler (Susan Tully).
 Lofty departed in episode 334, first broadcast on 19 April 1988.
-Watt reprised his role in 2018 for the funeral of Harold Legg (Leonard Fenton).
+Watt reprised his role in 2019 for the funeral of Harold Legg (Leonard Fenton).
 Lofty appears in episode 5871, originally broadcast on 19 February 2019.
 He reprised the role again in 2022 for the funeral of Dot Cotton (June Brown); Lofty appears in episode 6608, first broadcast on 12 December 2022.

 Creation

 Lofty is one of the original 23 characters invented by the creators of EastEnders, Tony Holland and Julia Smith, who felt that to help complete the community there was a need for a character in his early twenties.
 He had to be someone a bit different; not brash and confident like a lot of the older men, and not boisterous like the younger ones.
 A loner, maybe someone forced to be a loner.
 A person who "stuck out like a sore thumb".
 Someone who was happiest in a group but still couldn't find one that he fitted in with.
 Tony Holland had previously been in the army and found that ex-soldiers had these problems when they tried to reintegrate as civilians.
 So they decided that Lofty would be an ex-soldier, forced to quit because of his asthma.
 He was happiest in the army and felt incomplete without the group setting, the all-male camaraderie and even the security of the uniformity that the army provides.

 Lofty's original character outline as written by Smith and Holland appeared in an abridged form in their book, EastEnders: The Inside Story.